kahvecirem/kahvecirem/README.md

 - 👋 Hi, I’m @kahvecirem
 - 👀 I’m interested in Data Analysis and Graphic Design
 - 🌱 I’m currently learning R Programming
-- 📚 Active Bachelor's Degree Molecular Biology and Genetics and Volunteer Bioinformatics Student
+- 📚 Active Bachelor's Degree Molecular Biology and Genetics Student
 - 📫 How to reach me kahveciiirem@gmail.com
 <!---
 kahvecirem/kahvecirem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.